Silassentinel/Silassentinel/README.md

 # Welcome to my gh-page

-A guy with a keyboard and a passion for technical stuff
+A guy with a keyboard and a passion for technical stuff.

-To see which landscape I wander the most explorer my repos.
+To see which landscape I wander the most explore my repos.

 Currently under construction [Personal WebPage](benjamindegryse.be)